-ON THIS PAGE: You will find information about how many people learn they have this type of tumor each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with this type of tumor each year and some general survival information.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

 Source: American Cancer Society.

-To continue reading this guide, use the menu on the side of your screen to select another section.
+To continue reading this guide, use the menu on the left side of your screen to choose another section.